-On May 23, 2021, the Company entered into a three (3) year Employment Agreement (the "May Agreement") with Mr. Fernandez to serve as Chairman of the Board.
+On May 23, 2021, the Company entered into a three-year Employment Agreement (the "May Agreement") with Mr. Fernandez to serve as Chairman of the Board.
 Such agreement includes provision for automatic one (1) year extensions.
 Under the terms of May Agreement, Mr. Fernandez's employment commenced on May 28, 2021.
 As compensation for services under the May Agreement, Mr. Fernandez was to receive, in monthly installments during the term, the sum of \$12,000 per month.
 Mr. Fernandez was also be entitled to such cash bonus opportunity and equity compensation arrangements as the Compensation Committee may determine following the effectiveness of this registration statement.
 The May Agreement also provided for the Company to reimburse Mr. Fernandez for any and all premium payments made by him to obtain and continue in full force and effect throughout the entire period of employment for personal catastrophe and disability insurance coverages.
 Such insurance was to have premium limits not to exceed one hundred percent (100%) of Mr. Fernandez's Base Salary per annum.
 In addition, Mr. Fernandez was entitled to participate in such pension, profit sharing, group insurance, hospitalization, and group health and benefit plans and all other benefits and plans, including perquisites, if any, as the Company provides to its senior executives.
-Under the May Agreement, the Company was also obligated to reimburse Mr. Fernandez for up to \$10,000 per year related to Mr. Fernandez's business and personal travel and/or that of his immediate family members, as well as up to \$10,000 per year for professional fees incurred by Mr. Fernandez, whether in connection with Mr. Fernandez's an award of restricted stock with a grant date fair value equal to \$3,000,000 determined at the per unit offering price of \$5.00 per unit (the "RSA"), which RSA will vest 1/3 at each of the three anniversaries of the grant date.
-Notwithstanding the vesting schedule, full vesting will occur upon a Change in Control, as that term is defined in the RSA.
-The Comp obligated to register the reoffer and resale by Mr. Fernandez of the securities granted to Employee pursuant to the RSA.
+Under the May Agreement, the Company was also obligated to reimburse Mr. Fernandez for up to \$10,000 per year related to Mr. Fernandez's business and personal travel and/or that of his immediate family members, as well as up to \$10,000 per year for professional fees incurred by Mr. Fernandez, whether in connection with Mr. Fernandez's association with the Company or otherwise.
+In connection to the June Offering, which is described above, the Company granted Mr. Fernandez an award of restricted stock with a grant date fair value equal to \$3,000,000 determined at the per unit offering price of \$5.00 per unit (the "RSA"), which RSA will vest 1/3 at each of the three anniversaries of the grant dat